k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_classifier_configuration.md

   * The entries defined with the **Field Name** type are used by the *Metadata Regex Classifier* plugin.
   * The entries defined with the **Field Value** type are used by the *Data Regex Classifier* plugin.

-* **Regular Expression** displays the expression applied on the field, either the name or the value, depending on the **Type**.
+* **Regular Expression** displays the expression applied on the field, either its name or its value, depending on the **Type**.

 * **Score** defines the confidence level that the current rule is true.

-* Each Classification can have several definitions in this tab, with the same type or different types.
+* Each **Classification** can have several definitions in this tab, with the same or different types.

 * When a match is found, a new property Classification is created in the Catalog for a field that match the above rules.
 The property's value is **Classification** that matched the regular expression.

-* If a match is found for more than one expression, the property is created with the Classification that has a higher score.
+* If a match is found for more than one expression, the property is created with the Classification that has the highest score.

   <img src="images/field_classification.png" style="zoom: 67%;" />